LegalPhysics/ComputationalLegalScience/ResearchProjectNotes.md

 # Potential Computational Research Study Candidates

+## Research Study on Communication Patterns in Law Making Organizations (ie Honest Signals in Legal Systems)

+**Note** Ray Campbell is currently iterating a proposed research study proposal for this idea.

+Brainstorm notes:

-## Model of Social Topologies and Communications-Based Network Map of Legal Systems
+This is a type of: Model of Social Topologies and Communications-Based Network Map of Legal Systems

 * Using email logs for mail traffic between agencies in gov't